MicrosoftDocs/winrt-api/windows.graphics.holographic/holographicspace_issupported.md

 Whether headsets are supported.

 ## -remarks
 On Desktop PCs running 64-bit Windows, this is always true.
-If [IsAvailable](holographicspace_isavailable.md) is false because the user has not yet set up their holographic headset, calling [CreateForCoreWindow](holographicspace_createforcorewindow_1849825339.md) anyway will guide them through the setup flow.
+If [IsAvailable](holographicspace_isavailable.md) is false because the user has not yet set up their Mixed Reality headset, calling [CreateForCoreWindow](holographicspace_createforcorewindow_1849825339.md) anyway will guide them through the setup flow.

 On HoloLens, this is always true.